mckaymadsen/Dynamic_Array/README.md

 A dynamic array class.
 Designed as practice to mimic a dynamic container.

-When run with teh included main file, this is the expected output.
+When run with the included main file, this is the expected output.

 Doubling to : 4
 Doubling to : 8